roytang/blog/content/notes/2014/03/446289118537211904/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/446289118537211904/
+title: ''
 ---

-RT [@bmkibler](https://twitter.com/bmkibler/): “Project management is kind of like Starcraft.
-You have to decide how many drones to send to minerals and how many to vespine…
+“Project management is kind of like Starcraft.
+You have to decide how many drones to send to minerals and how many to vespine gas”